 Be cautious, as you’ll encounter agents offering to book tickets, but these typically come at a markup compared to public rates.

-Upon arriving in Nusa Penida, all visitors must pay a local fee of IDR 25,000, which is supposed to support the island’s infrastructure, particularly road maintenance.
+Upon arrival in Nusa Penida, all visitors must also pay a local tourism fee of IDR 25,000, which helps fund road maintenance and infrastructure on the island.

 Do you need to book your boat trip in advance?